MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Offline MARL with Causal Credit Assignment

 \section{Offline MARL with Causal Credit Assignment}

 Credit assignment plays a crucial role in facilitating the effective learning of policies in offline cooperative scenarios.
+In offline MARL, effectively assigning credit among agents is inherently challenging due to partial observability and the static nature of the data.
+A traditional Decentralized Partially Observable Markov Decision Process (Dec-POMDP) implicitly captures temporal causality; however, it does not explicitly specify which exact dimensions of an agent’s state or action affect its individual reward.
+A generic reward-prediction network—such as a standard regression from joint states and actions directly to a single scalar reward—cannot reveal which agent-specific state-action dimensions drive each agent's contributions, leading to limited interpretability and an absence of sparsity.

+To overcome these limitations, we propose MACCA, a method leveraging a causal modeling approach.
+Specifically, MACCA introduces a Dynamic Bayesian Network (DBN)\citep{murphy2002dynamic} to explicitly characterize causal relationships among variables.
+By learning binary masks, MACCA clearly identifies which subsets of the joint state-action variables causally influence each agent’s individual reward, ensuring interpretability and sparsity.
+Moreover, our DBN formulation guarantees the identifiability of the true causal structure and individual reward functions under standard assumptions—namely the faithfulness and Markov conditions (see Proposition\ref{proposition_11}).
+These critical properties significantly enhance the effectiveness of spatial credit assignment, particularly in scenarios where individual agent rewards are unobservable and further interaction with the environment is impossible.

-In this section, we begin with presenting the underlying generative process within the offline MARL scenario, which serves as the foundation of our methods.
-Then, we show how to recover the underlying generative process and perform policy learning with the assigned individual rewards.
+In the following sections, we first present the underlying generative process within the offline MARL scenario, which serves as the foundation of our method.
+Then, we describe how to recover the underlying generative process and perform policy learning with the assigned individual rewards.

-\revision{In our method as shown in Figure \ref{fig:workflow}, there are two main components, including causal model $\psi_{\text{m}}$ and policy model $\psi_{\pi}$.
-The overall objective contains two parts, $L_{\text{m}}$ for model estimation and $J_{\pi}$ for offline policy learning.
-Therefore, we minimize the following loss term: }
+As shown in Figure~\ref{fig:workflow}, our method includes two main components: a causal model $\psi_{\text{m}}$ and a policy model $\psi_{\pi}$.
+The overall objective, denoted as $L_{\text{MACCA}}$, consists of two key terms: (1) a model estimation loss $L_{\text{m}}$, which measures how accurately the individual reward predictor reconstructs the observed team reward from predicted individual reward components, along with an $\ell_1$ penalty to enforce sparsity in causal masks, and (2) an offline policy learning loss $J_{\pi}$, computed based on standard offline RL algorithms (such as CQL, OMAR, or ICQ), using the assigned individual rewards instead of the team reward.
+Thus, our combined loss function can be expressed as: